seanthw/odoo-barcode-generator/README.md

 3.  **Product Code:** A 3-digit code for the product line (e.g., "002" for Latitude).
 4.  **Unique Sequence:** A 5-digit sequential number to ensure the barcode is unique.

+**Note on Matching:** The module splits the Internal Reference by the hyphen (`-`) character and looks for an exact match between your defined keywords and the parts of the reference.
+For example, the reference `LT-DELL-LAT-02` is split into `['LT', 'DELL', 'LAT', '02']`, allowing the module to find the keywords `LT`, `DELL`, and `LAT`.

 ### Example:

 - **Internal Reference:** `LT-DELL-LAT`